 Dr. Stillman has been featured in articles by Allure Magazine and The New York Times and has published over 35 academic research articles in various journals and publications across the country.
 He is familiar with the media and available for an interview.
 Simply visit his profile.

-Tyler Stillman Associate Professor of Management & Marketing / Director of Entrepreneurship
+Tyler Stillman Professor of Marketing / Director of Entrepreneurship

 Specializing in judgment and decision making, social psychology, buyer behavior, and entrepreneurship